-yteriair C Duna ing Use I ppication

-Date of Application:

-Name of User Organization, Group, or Individual:

-Person Filling out Application:

-Address:

-Telephone Numbers:

-E-Mail Address: 1

-Type of Organization (circle): Non-Profit For Profit Chri stian Other :

-Purpose of Meeting or Activity:

-Name of Church Member Sponsoring Event (if any):

-Date(s) of Building Use: Time e of Building Use

-Building Requested: Roc om(s) Requested :

-Number Expected to Attend:

-Room Set-up Needed:

-Supplies/Equipment Needed:

-Is this a fund raising Project: YES NO

-If yes, how will funds be raised? }:

-Dates Custodian Needed: Times Cu ıstodian Needed

-All equipment used is to be remo to set up tables, chairs, make co non-member outside organizatio offee (coffee to be furnished by group req uesting facility), operate dishwashers, etc., fo

-Will food be served?: YES NO church k oply their own papergoods.
-De used a qualified person will ishwasher.
+Date of Application: Name of User Organization, Gr oup, or Ir ndividual: Person Filling out Application: Address: Telephone Numbers: E-Mail Address: Type of Organization: Non-P rofit For Profit Christian Other: Purpose of Meeting or Activity: Name of Church Member Spon soring Ev ent (if any): Date(s) of Building Use: Time of Building Use: Building Requested: Time of Event: Room(s) Requested: Number Expected to Attend: Room Set-up Needed: Is use of a kitchen needed: YES NO If yes: Fridge Stove Oven Other: Supplies/Equipment Needed: Will food be served: YES NO If yes, applicant will supply their own paper goods.
+If church kitchenware is requested, a deposit will be required and maintenance staff will be required to run the dishwasher (contact the church office for more information).
+Will table cloths be needed: YES NO If yes, a laundering fee of \$20 will be charged Is this a fund-raising Project: YES NO If yes, how will funds be raised?
+Dates Custodian Needed: Times Custodian Needed: